-- 4.1 CPP Board is asked for any comments on the draft Action Plan prior or during its public consultation during the late part of 2016.
-Following this consultation and engagement officers will bring back the agreed 10 year Action Plan for Paisley Town Centre to a subsequent meeting of the Board - 4.2 The consultation will take a number of formats with the specific details still being worked up.
+- 4.1 Following consideration and comment from members of the Board officers are seeking endorsement of the draft Action Plan for public consultation during the late part of 2016.
+Following this consultation and engagement officers will bring back the outcomes for the Board's consideration and approval of an agreed 10 year Action Plan for Paisley Town Centre. - 4.2 The consultation will take a number of formats with the specific details still being worked up.
 As a minimum this will include: - Publicity of the draft Action Plan's existence via the usual digital channels as well as traditional media coverage highlighting where copies of the Action Plan can be accessed by interested parties and how they can submit comments; - A public event where interested parties can "drop-in" and engage with officers to offer comments on the Action Plan and to entice views / ideas on the future of the Town Centre and where officers can update attendees on the latest development and proposals; - Specific consultation meetings with key stakeholders, including Paisley First, UWS, WCS, Scotrail, Paisley 2021 Trust, Piazza Centre, Paisley Centre, etc to begin to understand and define what role they can play role in the regeneration of Paisley Town Centre